-4.74 The incentives governments face to expropriate property in an arbitrary manner are ultimately influenced by the broader social and political context.
-As chapter 2 emphasized, taming the "grasping hand" of government can involve a broader range of strategies, including efforts to improve the accountability of governments, enhance the transparency of the government-business interface, strengthen competition, and ensure the benefits of a better investment climate are shared widely in society.
-Governments may also need to respond to a distinct but related phenomenon of "social expropriation" prevalent in some societies (box 4.10).
+The incentives governments face to misuse the expropriation power are ultimately influenced by the broader social and political context.
+As chapter 2 emphasized, taming the "grasping hand" of government can involve a range of strategies, including efforts to improve the accountability of governments, enhance the transparency of the government-business interface, and strengthen competition.
+No less important is to foster a broad social consensus in favor of building a more productive society including by ensuring that the opportunities of a better investment climate are shared widely across society.